LaborBerlin/ont-assembly-snake/README.md

 ```
 and activate environment:
 ```
-source activate ont-assembly-snake
+conda activate ont-assembly-snake
 ```

 ## Usage
 First, prepare a folder called `fastq-ont` containing the sequencing reads as
-one fastq file per sample.
+one fastq file per sample, e.g. `fastq-ont/sample1.fastq`.
-For polishing with Pilon using Illumina reads, the folder `fastq-illumina` must contain
+For polishing with pilon using Illumina reads, the folder `fastq-illumina` must contain
-those reads using `_R[12].fastq` suffixes.
+those reads using `_R[12].fastq` suffixes, e.g. `fastq-illumina/sample1_R1.fastq` and `fastq-illumina/sample1_R2.fastq`.

 Next, create a folder `assemblies` and inside create empty folders specifying
-combinations of the desired assembly and polishing steps.
+combinations of the desired combinations of read filtering, assembly and polishing steps.

-Consecutive steps need to be separated by a plus.
+Consecutive assembly and polishing steps need to be separated by a plus.

-Sample names and assembly+polishing need to be separated by an underscore.
+Read names and assembly+polishing need to be separated by an underscore.
 NB: This also means that sample names must not contain underscores.

 Both flye and raven do automatic polishing after assembly (by default 1 round